MathML/website/legal-documents/non-profit-corporate-by-laws.md

 4.  donor records shall be made available to the board when requested.

-## ARTICLE XII - CODES OF ETHICS AND WHISTLEBLOWER POLICY
+## ARTICLE XII - CODE OF ETHICS AND WHISTLEBLOWER POLICY

 ### 12.01 Purpose